tomhel/SongDB/README.md

 ## Loading your music

 The SQLite database is populated on startup from text files placed in the configured _datadir_.
+The _datadir_ is also scanned for changes during runtime by looking at file modified time.
-These text files must all have the same encoding.
+The text files must all have the same encoding.
 For example utf8, see configuration option _encoding_.
 The text files can be gzipped to save disk space.
-Any number of text files can be placed in the datadir.
+Any number of text files can be placed in the _datadir_.
 Each text file must abide by the following format.
 A hypen character (-) is used to separate songs.
 (Note: only a subset of available attributes are set in this example.
 See list above for all available attributes)
 ```
 -